ChaunceyHoover/INIParser/README.md

 `String category`, `String key`, `Object value`), it does _NOT_ actually update the values in the file.
 These methods should only be called when creating a new element for the `INIFileWriter`.

-Also, all of the files have
+Also, all of the files are in JavaDoc format.

 ## How to use ##